nvidia-beer/hello-world-launchable/README.md

    - Ports: **8888** (for Jupyter)
 6. Deploy!

 **⚠️ Stop/Start Not Supported**: Docker Compose deployments cannot be stopped and restarted - only terminated and redeployed.
-Each redeploy will cost time and potentially money.
-If you need stop/start functionality, use "Brev Container" mode or Option 2 with your own image.
+Each redeploy will download the notebook fresh from GitHub.

+**If you need stop/start functionality:** Use "Brev Container" mode instead, or build your own image with Option 2.

 **What it uses:**
 ```yaml